ProspectPyxis/GeMatrix/pages/commands/setup.md

   setup invite @User#1234 @User2#5678
   ```

-- Set the game option `turnLimit` for the game to 50
+- Set the game option `turnlimit` for the game to 50
   ```
-  setup option turnLimit 50
+  setup option turnlimit 50
   ```